 - issues such as admissions,

 - trainee assessment,

 Non-academic complaints may involve:

-- administrative matters such as institutional practices, financial issues, resources, marketing and access,
+- administrative matters such as campus practices, financial issues, resources, marketing and access,

 - issues of public behaviour and the relationships that develop between and among colleagues, trainees, and members of the public which may be covered by the AANZPA Code of Ethics,